-Days Sales Outstanding, or DSO, is commonly used as a benchmark to the efficiency and effectiveness of the accounts receivable department.
+Accounts receivable days sales outstanding is commonly used as a benchmark for efficiency and effectiveness.
 Especially when management reports are created, CFOs, CEOs and owners are looking towards this key metrics to decide whether the accounts receivable department is doing their job well.

 Unfortunately for the AR department, this key metric is extremely flawed and usually creates a bad reflection on what was actually collected.